-- Tribeca Film Festival: Created as a way to bring liveliness back to one of the best neighborhoods in Manhattan after the attacks on 9/11, the Tribeca Film Festival has become one of the premier film festivals in the world.
-Over 600 films are played and more than 150,000 people attend annually.
+- Tribeca Film Festival: Created as a way to bring liveliness after the attacks on 9/11, the Tribeca Film Festival has become one of the premier film festivals in the world.
+Over 600 films are screened and more than 150,000 people attend annually.
 Official website here.

-- Puerto Rican Day Parade: For than 65 years the Puerto Rican Day Parade has celebrated the culture and heritage of our Caribbean neighbors in they way only they know how, with music, dance and a lot of joy.
+- Puerto Rican Day Parade: For than 65 years the Puerto Rican Day Parade has celebrated the culture and heritage of the Caribbean country in they way only they know how: with music, dance and a lot of good food.
 More info.

-- Pride Parade: New York City saw the birth of the LGBTQ+ rights movement in America so it should come as no shock it’s home to one of the most epic pride parades in the world.
-All of pride month is stacked with activities and events, but the cherry on top is the pride march.
+- Pride Parade: New York City saw the birth of the LGBTQ+ rights movement in America and it’s home to one of the most epic pride parades in the world.
+Pride month is stacked with activities and events, but the cherry on top is the pride march.
 Read more on the official website.

 - Macy’s Fourth of July Fireworks: The firework show along the East River has been hosted by Macy’s since 1976.
-The riveting display of fireworks is set to music within the greatest city in the world as backdrop.
+The riveting display of fireworks is set to music.
+It’s one of the best things to do in New York City for the Fourth of July.
 More info can be found here.

-- Restaurant Week: Like in February, Restaurants all across the city offer two and three course meals at a discounted rate giving folks the opportunity to try a little bit of everything.
+- Restaurant Week: Restaurants all across the city offer two and three course meals at a discounted rate giving folks the opportunity to try a little bit of everything.
 Dates and info here.

 - Hong Kong Dragon Boat Festival: Every August in Flushing Lake locals gather to both show off and race their dragon boats (boats shaped like dragons).
 It’s a family-friendly event where so bring the kids!
 Dates & info here.